-Before you sit down to give an interview, take some time to gather your thoughts and work out the most important things you want to get across in the limited time you will have.
+Before you give an interview, take time to gather your thoughts and work out what’s important to get across in the limited time you will have.

 TIP: Test drive your explanations ahead of time on a volunteer or two, and use their feedback to refine and improve what you say.